LabyMod/labymod4-server-api/README.md

     - `bungeecord` - The platform-specific integration for Servers running on BungeeCord.
     - `common` - Contains shared classes and utilities used across different server implementations to ensure consistent behavior and reduce code duplication.
+  - `velocity` - The platform-specific integration for Servers running on Velocity.

 ## Integrations